Bilaspur district, Chhattisgarh: History

-Bilaspur was established by the Bilas Deo, Maharaja of Bandhavgarh.
-The area which comprises present-day Bilaspur District was under the control of the Bhonsla Rajas of Nagpur until 1818 and was governed by a Maratha Subah (district officer).
-In 1818, the British started administering the area on behalf of the Raghuji III, who was minor.
+Bilaspur was established by Bilas Deo, Maharaja of Bandhavgarh.
+The area that comprises present-day Bilaspur District was under the control of the Bhonsla Rajas of Nagpur until 1818 and was governed by a Maratha Subah (district officer).
+In 1818, the British started administering the area on behalf of the Raghuji III, who was a minor.
 The area was administered by a commissioner.
-In 1853, after the death of Raghuji III, British annexed the Nagpur Kingdom to British India as Nagpur Province, and in 1861 when the new Central Provinces was born, Bilaspur was organized into a separate district.
-In October 1903, a new province ‘The Central Provinces and Berar’ was constituted and Bilaspur District became a part of the Chhattisgarh Division of the province.
-In October 1905, on transfer of Sambalpur District to Bengal Province, Chandrapur-Padampur and Malkhurda estates were transferred to Bilaspur District.
-In 1906, when the Drug district (presently Durg District) was formed, a part of the Mungeli Tahsil was transferred to the new district.
+In 1853, after the death of Raghuji III, British annexed the Nagpur Kingdom to British India as the Nagpur Province, and in 1861 when the new Central Provinces was established, Bilaspur was organized into a separate district.
+In October 1903, a new province 'The Central Provinces and Berar' was constituted and Bilaspur District became part of the Chhattisgarh Division of the province.
+In October 1905, following the transfer of Sambalpur District to Bengal Province, Chandrapur-Padampur and Malkhurda estates were transferred to Bilaspur District.
+In 1906, when the Drug district (present-day Durg District) was formed, a part of the Mungeli Tahsil was transferred to the new district.
 Also, another part of the district was transferred to the Raipur District.
-On 25 May 1998, the original Bilaspur District was split into 3 smaller districts, present Bilaspur, Korba and Janjgir-Champa.
+On 25 May 1998, the original Bilaspur District was split into three smaller districts, present Bilaspur, Korba and Janjgir-Champa.